Strategy 1: Be a friend to your child

 Remember, they will be feeling equally (if not more!) worried and uncertain than you.
 Dealing with hormonal changes, strong emotions, peer pressure, social expectations, life choices and perhaps even romantic relationships for the first time, is certainly a daunting proposition for your child.
 With preparation and a positive mindset, you can guide them as they make the transition from childhood to young adulthood.

-Tweenhood To Teenhood: Show Patience and Understanding
+Tween to Teen: Show Patience and Understanding

 As your child moves from childhood to tweenhood to teenhood, be aware that the only constant is change itself!
 A child at this stage of development will undergo physical and emotional changes as he explores his own identity and finds his place in the world.
 Your patience and understanding is invaluable at this juncture.

-# Strategy 1: Be a friend to your child.
+# Strategy 1: Be a friend to your child

-The teen years require parents to shift gears slightly by taking on a bigger role as a friend and counselor to their children.
+The teen years require parents to shift gears slightly by taking on a bigger role as a friend and counsellor to their children.
 By offering a listening ear, you signal to that they are valued and their opinions and thoughts matter to you.
 Your teenager is more likely to be upfront about life challenges and discuss potentially awkward conversation topics with you, such as sex and relationships.

-#Strategy 2: Don’t take it personally.
+#Strategy 2: Don’t take it personally

 Despite your best efforts, you will not always be immediately available to help your child navigate every difficult situation.
 Equipping your child early on to make smart decisions will help them when they find themselves stuck in these instances.

-#Strategy 3: Start young.
+#Strategy 3: Start young

-In the childhood years, decision-making is usually left to the parents, often with little involvement from their children – sadly, this is a missed opportunity for most parents.
+In the childhood years, decision-making is usually left to the parents, often with little involvement from their children.
+Sadly, this is a missed opportunity for most parents.
 Make it a point to engage your child from as young as possible, and talk them through each decision – big and small.

-#Strategy 4: Use a consistent approach.
+#Strategy 4: Use a consistent approach

 Build Emotional Resilience

-#Strategy 5: Cultivate positive habits to beat stress.
+#Strategy 5: Cultivate positive habits to beat stress

-#Strategy 6: Find your child’s ‘cheerleaders’.
+#Strategy 6: Find your child’s ‘cheerleaders’

 Help your child identify a core group of friends who are loyal, supportive and level-headed.
 Also find one or two trusted adult mentors that your child can turn to if they need a mature opinion, but are uncomfortable approaching you directly for advice.
-These ‘cheerleaders’ will form your child’s support team, helping them through the tough times and celebrating the joyous ones.
+These ‘cheerleaders’ will form your child’s support team, helping them through the tough times and celebrating the joyous ones.2

 Above all, spend lots of quality time together as a fail-proof method to truly bond with one another, open up channels of communication and create treasured memories that will last well beyond the teenage years!